dakinegroup/summertraining2015/report/VLSI.md

 It focuses on describing how the signal will flow in the circuit.
 It is used in logic design phase on IC design cycle.

 **EAD or ECAD** - Electronic Design Automation.
 It is software tools for designing PCB and ICs.

+##Processor

+**RISC** - Reduced Instruction Set Computing.
+ * Simplified instructions are used in RISC.
+ * It provides high performance.
+ * It uses fewer microprocessor cycles per instruction.
+ * RISC have separate intructions of I/O and data processing.

+**CISC** -